xebiarohan/Java-9/README.md

                 Map.entry(K2,V2)
            )

    Characteristics :
-           - cant add more values to the map, it will give UnsupportedOperationException.
+           i) cant add more values to the map, it will give UnsupportedOperationException.

   4 '_' becomes keyword